OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 **To allow third-party service providers to assist us in providing and managing the FOX News Services.** FOX News may make your non-public personal information available to certain third-party service providers, such as contractors, agents or sponsors, who help us manage or provide the FOX News Services.
 These outside service providers are required to protect non-public personal information entrusted to them and not use it for any other purpose than the specific service they are providing to Site.

-We may use the information you provide to us, and information we collect about your use of the FOX News Services through cookies and other technologies, to assist us in delivering you relevant ads when you visit the FOX News Services.
+**To deliver relevant advertising.** We may use the information you provide to us, and information we collect about your use of the FOX News Services through cookies and other technologies, to assist us in delivering you relevant ads when you visit the FOX News Services.
 We may work with third-party advertising networks and advertisers who help deliver these ads to you.
 We do not share your non-public personal information with these third parties, but we may share anonymized or aggregated information with them to improve the relevancy of the ads you see on the FOX News Services.
 As noted above, these third-party advertising networks and advertisers may also use cookies and similar technologies to collect and track non-personally identifiable information such as demographic information, aggregated information, and Internet activity to assist them in delivering advertising that is more relevant to your interests.
 To find out more about third-party online advertising and to opt out of this type of advertising, visit the Network Advertising Initiative web site at http://www.networkadvertising.org/managing/opt\_out.asp, and to opt out of this type of advertising from Outbrain Inc, visit Outbrain's web site at http://www.outbrain.com/privacy.

 **To contact you.** FOX News may periodically send promotional materials (e.g., newsletters) or notifications related to the FOX News Services to the email address you provided to us at registration or to your account.
 If you want to stop receiving promotional materials from FOX News, you can follow the unsubscribe instructions at the bottom of each email.
 There are certain service notification emails that you may not opt-out of as long as you are a member, such as notifications of changes to the FOX News Services or policies.